 DocJuris serves as a unified contract drafting, review, and negotiation platform for legal, procurement, and sales teams.
 It brings structure and repeatability to contract workflows by embedding your internal playbook, automating redlines, and tracking edits from start to finish.

 While much of DocJuris’s strength lies in review and negotiation, it also offers full drafting capabilities.
-The platform allows the creation of contracts using pre-approved templates and clause libraries, reduces manual drafting time, and ensures that legal documents align with your standards.
+The platform allows the creation of contracts using pre-approved contract templates and clause libraries, reduces manual drafting time, and ensures that legal documents align with your standards.

 Once a draft is generated, DocJuris enables teams to execute review and negotiation with features such as one-click markups, visual heatmaps showing non-standard terms, and audit trails tracking every change.